Overboard (2018 film)

-Overboard is a 2018 American romantic comedy film directed by Rob Greenberg.
-The screenplay was written by Greenberg, Bob Fisher, and Leslie Dixon.
-The film stars Eugenio Derbez, Anna Faris, Eva Longoria, and John Hannah.
-The film is a remake of the original 1987 film, reversing the role of the lead character.
-The film portrays a struggling, working-class single mother who convinces a rich playboy with amnesia that they are married.
+Overboard is a 2018 American romantic comedy film directed by Rob Greenberg, who wrote the screenplay with Bob Fisher and Leslie Dixon.
+A characteristically-reversed remake of the original 1987 film (also scripted by Dixon), the film stars Eugenio Derbez, Anna Faris, Cecilia Suárez, Eva Longoria, and John Hannah.

+It follows Kate, a struggling, working-class single mother who convinces the rich playboy with amnesia Leo that they are married.

 Overboard was released in the United States on May 4, 2018, and grossed $91 million worldwide against a budget of $12 million.
-The film received unfavorable reviews from critics, who praised Faris's comedic performance but criticized the story as mediocre and failing to distinguish itself from the original.
+The film received unfavorable reviews from critics, who praised Faris' comedic performance but criticized the story as mediocre and failing to distinguish itself from the original.

 Plot

 Kate Sullivan is a widowed single mother of three daughters who works two jobs while studying to be a nurse.
 Assigned to clean carpets on a yacht owned by spoiled, arrogant playboy Leonardo 'Leo' Montenegro, he makes rude remarks to her, firing her without pay when she refuses to bring him food.
-When Kate calls out his behavior, he pushes her off the boat with the cleaning equipment.
+When Kate calls out his behavior, he pushes her off the boat with the expensive cleaning equipment.

-Meanwhile, in Mexico, Leo's younger sisters Magdalena and Sofia are tending their ailing father, who announces Leo as his successor to run their company.
-That night, Leo slips off the yacht and falls into the ocean unnoticed.
+Meanwhile, in Mexico, Leo's younger sisters Magdalena and Sofia are tending to their ailing father, who announces Leo as his successor to run their company.
+That night, Leo accidentally slips off the yacht and falls into the ocean unnoticed.
 Waking up on a beach with amnesia and no recollection of his identity, he wanders through town and is eventually brought to the hospital.
-Magdalena finds him, but leaves him there unclaimed after learning of his amnesia.
-She returns home with an urn filled with ashes from a campsite grill and falsely reports Leo was killed by a shark, as she intends to take over the family company herself.
+Magdalena finds Leo in the hospital, but leaves him there unclaimed after learning of his amnesia.
+She returns home with an urn filled with ashes from a campsite grill, falsely reporting Leo was killed by a shark, as she intends to take over the family company herself.

 Kate and her friend Theresa see a news report on Leo's amnesia.
-To compensate her for his earlier misdeeds, taking advantage of his amnesia, they make him believe he's married to Kate.
-They go to the hospital and convince Leo of the ruse when Kate correctly identifies a tattoo of Speedy Gonzales on his rear, a detail she had seen on the yacht.
+To compensate her for his earlier misdeeds, taking advantage of his amnesia, they make him believe he is married to Kate.
+To convince Leo of the ruse, she correctly identifies a tattoo of Speedy Gonzales on his rear, a detail she had seen on the yacht.
 Kate takes him home and introduces him to her girls, making up details about their alleged life together.
-She sets him up with an exhausting construction job, for Theresa's husband Bobby.
+She sets him up with an exhausting construction job for Theresa's husband Bobby.

 Leo eventually bonds with the girls.
-Kate begins to feel guilty and considers telling him the truth, but changes her mind after seeing how much the girls enjoy having him around.
-Instead, they spend the evening celebrating Kate's new revelation: it's their anniversary.
-The next day, Leo discovers condoms.
-Assuming the worst, he confronts her, Theresa takes the blame, stating she was having an affair.
+Kate begins to feel guilty and considers telling him the truth, but changes her mind after seeing how much her daughters enjoy having him around.
+Instead, they spend the evening celebrating Kate's new revelation: it is their anniversary.
+The next day, Leo finds condoms in the pickup.
+Assuming the worst, he confronts her, so Theresa takes the blame, claiming she was having an affair.
 Leo and Kate decide to renew their vows.